Report on whistleblower is inconclusive

 "Specifically, Bechtel withheld 235 documents and URS withheld 4,305 documents," the report said.

-URS eventually allowed access to a portion of the 2,754 withheld documents, the inspector general's office said.
+URS eventually allowed access to 2,754 of those documents, the report said.

-Bechtel issued a statement saying it was disappointed in the report.
+Bechtel issued a press release saying it was disappointed in the report.

 "Bechtel went above and beyond in cooperating with the Inspector General's investigation," the company said.
 "Bechtel is committed to providing a work environment in which all employees are treated fairly and are able to raise concerns without fear of retaliation, and Bechtel expects its subcontractors to do the same."